-This information must be recorded in a child's individual healthcare plan.
+This information must be recorded in a child's Individual Health Care Plan, which is uploaded to the Medical Tracker.

 The inhaler can be used if the student's prescribed inhaler is not available (for example, because it is broken, or empty).